Updated: March 2019

-The site isn’t “decorated” with any graphic elements except for a JPEG of an eBook on inner pages.
+The site’s minimal decoration with graphic elements except for one large JPEG background image of an eBook on inner pages.
 Default column width is 577 pixels.
-“No graphics” will change soon.
-The design experiment isn’t finished yet.
+This site is a design experiment.

 Here are interesting speed results on our Susty Home page:

 Load time: 433 milliseconds, page weight: 8.8k, requests: 2.

 Speed load times to other locations:

 Where’s the host server located?
 Arizona.
 Using GoDaddy cheap magnetic shared hosting with no CDN.
 Of course, there’s no SSL / HTTPS certification overhead either.
 That helps.
 (SSL certification costs $69 per year on GoDaddy per domain.
 Gak!
 No thanks.
 A mere blog doesn’t need that junk).

 Like other speed themes, you can inadvertently ruin designed-in speed gains.
 Simply enqueue (activate) jQuery by adding a simple top-of-page button plugin.
 That then adds around 33k to page weight.
 You can also enqueue jQuery weight with the WP jQuery Plus plugin for speed.
 So don’t use it unless you need jQuery for some other plugin.
 The Susty theme and WordPress don’t need it.

 As mentioned, SSL would be bad (500ms site drag) and also Google Analytics (100 to 500ms site drag).
 Do you need those extras for a site where you have few pages and no ecommerce?
 Not at all.
 Unnecessary baggage.

 When it comes to minimalism, Susty theme is king.
 Hands-down winner.